Illawarra Hawks: Name, logo and uniforms

 The team's colours are red and white.
 The logo consists of a red hawk with large centred text of "Hawks".
 The Hawk is holding a basketball in its talons.
 Predominately black uniforms are used for home games, and predominantly white uniforms for away games.

 Home arenas

-The Hawks play their home games at WIN Entertainment Centre, Wollongong, which holds a capacity of 6,000 seats when in full basketball format.
+The Hawks play their home games at WIN Entertainment Centre in Wollongong, which holds a capacity of 6,000 seats when in full basketball format.
 The Hawks are the only full-time tenants at the arena and have been playing at the arena since the 1998–99 NBL season.

-Prior to this season, the Hawks played out of the 2,000 seat Beaton Park Stadium (also known as the Illawarra Basketball Stadium) for twenty seasons starting from the club's inception in 1979.
-One story that evolved around the NBL during the 1980s was that the Illawarra Steelers rugby league team would sit behind the opposition bench during Hawks home games at Beaton Park in a bid to intimidate the opposing team.
+Prior to this season, the Hawks played out of the 2,000 seat Snakepit Stadium for twenty seasons starting from the club's inception in 1979.
 The Hawks continue to use the stadium as a training facility and also play some pre-season games there.

 The Hawks record home attendance of 5,839 was set on 18 February 2005 against the Sydney Kings at the WIN Entertainment Centre during Round 21 of the 2004–05 NBL season.